 Apologetics: An Interview with J.P.
 Moreland

-Below is an interview I conducted with Distinguished Professor, Dr. J.P.
-Moreland (Biola University).
+Below is an interview I conducted with distinguished Professor J.P.
+Moreland, Biola University.
 He is the author of multiple books, including The God Question and the award-winning Kingdom Triangle.
 We discuss the value of apologetics (defending the faith) in our so-called “postmodern” world.
 This interview first appeared in my book Apologetics for a New Generation (Harvest House, 2009).

 Sean McDowell: Why important is it to train people to defend their beliefs today?

 J.P.
 Moreland: Everyone wants to have beliefs that make sense.
 You don’t pick a girlfriend or a boyfriend, or buy a house or a car, if you have absolutely no idea whatsoever if she’s a decent girl or if the house has holes in the roof.
 In any decision you make in life, you at least try to look into it enough to decide whether it’s a sensible decision.
 This shouldn’t be any different with God.
 If we’re trying to decide if we are going to give our lives for this, then we should care as to whether there is anything that can be said for it.
 Apologetics is a ministry of helping people overcome barriers to belief or to growing in their belief.

 Sean: Can we argue people into the Kingdom?

 JP: Can you force someone to become a Christian with an argument?
 No. But you can’t force them by sharing your testimony or telling your narrative.
 In fact, there is nothing you can do except put a gun to their head, perhaps, that would force somebody to become a Christian.
 But no one thought that apologetics was about forcing people to do anything.
 All apologetics does is help people find answers if they’ve got obstacles or difficulties in their hearts and lives.